-- All required readings can be found on Websites (Course Management System or Google Drive), and I will upload all slides before/after class. - There is no textbook for this class. - All topic readings have been chosen carefully to be: 1) clear and accurate; 2) not too technical; and 3) not too lengthy and time consuming.
+- All required readings can be found on Websites (Course Management System), and I will upload all slides before/after class. - There is no textbook for this class. - All topic readings have been chosen carefully to be: 1) clear and accurate; 2) not too technical; and 3) not too lengthy and time consuming.